utox39/zigfetch/README.md

 $ zigfetch
 ```

+## Roadtrip

+- Add ASCII art for each operating system and linux distro
+- Add GPU info for Linux
+- Add packages info for Linux

 ## Contributing
 If you would like to contribute to this project just create a pull request which I will try to review as soon as possible.